DJCARLOX/mi-proyecto/readme.md

 - [ ] Desarrollar la funcionalidad principal
 - [ ] Documentar el código
 - [ ] Publicar el proyecto

+On branch master
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   readme.md

+no changes added to commit (use "git add" and/or "git commit -a")

 ¡Gracias por visitar mi repositorio!
 Si tienes alguna pregunta o sugerencia, no dudes en contactarme.